KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 * More channels than ever to reach people
 * Untapped digital resources

+### Google Trends for "Pretty Prairie"

+Unfortunately, Google Trends does not go into enough detail to give results for "Pretty Prairie United Methodist Church," but here is a fun graph for the results for , from around 2004 to September 2004;

 ## Geographic and Demographic Info

 Pretty Prairie, in Central Kansas, West of Wichita, North of Kingman, South of Hutchinson, near the Amish community of Yoder